 Wound Management: A Practical Guide

-Wound Management is an essential and very popular seminar for all nurses and other healthcare practitioners.
-It is based on evidence and includes updates relating to foundation principles for effective wound management.
-Subjects include:
+Ausmed's Wound Management seminar is an essential and very popular course for healthcare professionals including: nurses, general practitioners, podiatrists, pharmacists and occupational therapists.
+It is based on latest evidence for effective wound management.
+You will learn about:

-- Best practice in the assessment and management of chronic and acute wounds
+- How to assess and manage chronic and acute wounds

-- Appropriate therapies such as dressing selection, nutrition, compression therapy and bandaging
+- Dressing selection, nutrition, compression therapy and bandaging

-- A strong focus on foundation principles of wound management
+- Strong focus on foundation principles of wound management

-- How to incorporate a person-centred approach to care
+- How to incorporate a patient centred approach to care

-Ausmed has educated thousands of nurses and other health practitioners across Australia on this topic.
-The lecturers are popular and extremely adept educators who are consistently very highly evaluated.
-Improve your understanding of wound management by attending this popular event.
+Ausmed has a long standing track record in educating thousands of nurses and other health practitioners across Australia on this topic.
+Our experienced presenters are popular and extremely adept educators who are consistently very highly evaluated.
+Don’t miss out - Book Now!

 Need for Program